gNahcab/datamodel-hcl/README.md

 <h1> Validate Datamodels, Manipulate Excel-Data using the Rust Programming Language and HCL (Hashi Corp Language)</h1>

 ### purpose of project
-When DaSCH receives data from project, the RDU(Research-Data-Unit) has to interpret and write scripts to import the data or even has to manipulate the original files.
+When DaSCH receives data from projects, the RDU(Research-Data-Unit) has to interpret the data and write scripts to import the data into dsp.
+To do that it even has to manipulate the original files.
 But this is not an optimal way of dealing with the data we receive.
+For every project we write new import-scripts, and we might start manipulating the original data without knowing what we all changed.
+This project shows how and to what extent we could avoid these kind of problems.
+It is a proof of concept.
-The idea of this project is to proof that it is possible to find a way to describe how the original data has to be manipulated in order to export it from the original files and import it into DSP without manipulating the original data.
+This project shows a way to export data from the original files without manipulating the original files.
+The data that should be exported can also be manipulated.
-In this way there should be a strict separation between the original files we receive and the import we create.
-The import from the original files is always reproducible, because we describe how it has to be imported.
+This is how the original files and the data we export are strictly separated.

+What is needed except the original-file?
+1. A transform-file written in HCL(Hashi Corp Language)
+2. A datamodel-file written in HCL(Hashi Corp Language)

+Both are written in HCL.
+The advantage of HCL is that its syntax is easier to read than JSON and allows to use declarative logic.
+Declarative logic declares what should be, rather than describing what is.
+The idea is that this declarative style could be useful writing transform-file and datamodel-file, because it would be more reader-friendly to declare how data should be exported (transform-file) or what a resource or a property should contain (datamodel-file).

+A *transform-file* describes what part of the original should be exported and if the exported data should be manipulated.
+This gives us two advantages:
+    - we receive the export of data we described in the transform file, and everyone else can see what we exported by having a look at the transform-file
+    - the export can be reproduced by having the original-file, the transform-file and the datamodel-file.

-A file that describes how the original-files has to be imported is not enough tough, we also need a datamodel so that we don't need to specify everything (e.g. all the properties of a resource-class) in the transform-file.
+A file that describes how the original-files has to be imported is not enough though, we also need a datamodel-file.
+A *datamodel-file* describes the ontologies, properties and resources for the project.
+The datamodel-file in HCL replaces the datamodel that is usually written in JSON.
+But it only replaces the datamodel-part, it doesn't replace
+    - lists
+    - any project-info (like users or project-name).
+It doesn't contain lists or project-info because they are not part of a datamodel.
+Rather they should be written into separate files.

-The aim of this project was to show that this is possible for xlsx-files (and thus for csv as well) and could be for other formats like sql, filemaker-databases etc. as well (proof of concept).
+The aim of this project was to show that it is possible for xlsx-files and it could be later shown that it is possible for other formats like sql, filemaker-databases as well.

 The file that describes how to import the xlsx-file is written in HCL(Hashi-Corp-Language) the file that describes the datamodel is written in HCL as well.
 The whole program that reads those files and imports the xlsx is written in the Rust Programming Language.
+The imported data is internally stored as Strings.
+If there is an error in the datamodel-file, transform-file or in the original-data the program should stop and a useful error-message should be returned.
+Even though there is still potential to make it a lot clearer.

-At the moment it is possible
+At the moment the following cli-commands are available
 - to evaluate a data-model
 - to evaluate a transform-file (a file that describes how to import the xlsx)
-- return the xlsx-data as a csv-file or as a parquet-file (https://parquet.apache.org/) whereas every file contains one class of resource-instances.
+- read a xlsx-file and export the data as a csv-file or as a parquet-file (https://parquet.apache.org/) whereas every file contains one class of resource-instances.

 Why parquet?